Help Center/ Domain Name Service/ FAQs/ Invalid Domain Resolution/ How Do I Check Whether a Record Set Has Taken Effect?

 Example: nslookup -qt=mx example123.com

-If the displayed mailbox address is the same as that configured in the record set, the record set is taking effect.
+If the displayed mailbox address is the same as that configured in the record set, the record set has taken effect.

-• NS record set: used to specify the DNS servers
+• NS record set: identifies the name servers of the domain name.

 1. On your local host, click the search icon and enter cmd to open the CLI.